Dbuggerx/weather-spa-sample/README.md

 First, execute `yarn install && yarn run config` in the application directory, then:

-- To run the unit tests:
+- To run the unit tests (with code coverage report):
 	`yarn test`

 - To run the e2e tests: